rudolfgrauberger/sonar-cxx-wiki/Extending-the-code-analysis.md

+* defining rules in extensions/rules is no longer supported by this plugin *

 ## Extending rules in supported code analysers

 If you're using a patched or not-yet-supported version of an integrated code checker (like Cppcheck), you probably want to see those new checks in SonarQube, too.
 To do this, you have to: